ocadotechnology/bbq/SETUP.md

 * Grant this permission through Google Cloud Console in [IAM tab](https://console.cloud.google.com/iam-admin/iam) for project which should be backed up.
 * Grant this permission for the whole folder or organisation.
 It will be inherited by all of the projects underneath.

+### Cloud Datastore export
+  BBQ may export periodically data from Datastore to Big Query.
+Holding them additionally in Big Query insures against accidental deletion and allows to browse data about tables and its backups in the easier way.
+To turn it on:

+* Execute command bellow which assign the **Cloud Datastore Import Export Admin** IAM role to BBQ default service account:
+    ```bash
+    gcloud projects add-iam-policy-binding ${BBQ_PROJECT_ID} --member='serviceAccount:'${BBQ_PROJECT_ID}'@appspot.gserviceaccount.com' --role='roles/datastore.importExportAdmin'
+    ```
+* (Optionally) Configure schedule time and kinds to export in [cron.yaml](./config/cron.yaml) file.

 ### Advanced setup
   It is possible to manage in more detailed way what projects will be backed up using project IAMs and [config.yaml](./config/config.yaml) file.